Dreameye

 This teeny-tiny article needs some work.
 You can help us by expanding it.

-Dreameye (ドリームアイ) was a digital camera released for the Dreamcast home video console by Sega.
-It was designed to be used as a webcam and a digital still camera, and there were plans for games to involve the Dreameye.
-The Dreameye was only released in Japan.
-It came with the Divers 2000 Dreamcast and was also sold separately.
+Dreameye (ドリームアイ) is a digital camera released for the Dreamcast home video console by Sega.
+It was designed to be used both as a webcam and a digital still camera, and there were plans for games to involve the Dreameye.
+The Dreameye was released exclusively in Japan in September 2000, later being bundled with the Divers 2000 Series CX-1 Dreamcast console in 2001.

 The Dreameye came with a microphone headset, a stand, batteries, software, a cable to connect the Dreameye to the Dreamcast and a Dreameye microphone plug card.
-The Dreameye took pictures at (for the time) an astounding 3 megapixels, but in order to send them via e-mail the pictures in question had to be first saved to a Dreamcast memory card.
-Upon transferring the pictures off the card they resized to a resolution of 320px by 240px.
+The Dreameye takes 0.3 megapixels photos, though in order to send them via e-mail through the Dreamcast, the images need to be saved to a VMU, after which they would be resized to a resolution of 320x240px for sending.

 History